 It is easier than you think

 Don’t take this on by yourself.
 Insurance brokers or consultants can guide you through the whole process.
-You should expect your agent or broker to:
+You should expect your broker to:

 - Help you select the best insurance plan for your company based on your industry and coverage needs